Skip to Main Content

 Required Activities

 Students must satisfactorily complete all the requirements of their practicum courses in accordance with the information provided in the course syllabi.
-Students complete the didactic portion of the track online.
+Practicum is an onsite practicum experience and practicum hours must be completed onsite at the practicum site with the preceptor.

 Go to NP Practicum Courses by Specialization for Students With Catalog Years Before Spring 2018